The Complete Guide to Commercial Refrigeration

 5 Tips for Maintaining Your Commercial Refrigeration Equipment

 Finding the right refrigerator and freezer maintenance is vital for prolonging the lifespan of your appliance.
-Much maintenance remains the same whether it’s a residential freezer or commercial walk-in cooler.
+Much maintenance remains the same, whether it’s a residential freezer or a commercial walk-in cooler.

 So, here are our top five freezer maintenance tips.
 If you perform these regularly, they should keep your appliances working for years.

 1) Maintain Door Seals